GULibrarySandbox/advanced-data-wrangle-old/content/1-setup.md

 ##### Online

-You can find out more at the [OpenRefine](http://openrefine.org) website.
+You can find out more via the [OpenRefine](http://openrefine.org) website.
 Check out the [documentation](http://openrefine.org/documentation.html) and great introductory videos.
-These videos and others on OpenRefine can also be found on YouTube - use the search term 'OpenRefine'.
+These videos and others on OpenRefine can also be found on *YouTube* - use the search term `OpenRefine`.

-For advanced tutorials and support check out this [list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) created by the OpenRefine community.
+For advanced tutorials and support go to this [list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) created by the OpenRefine community.

 There is also a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.

 ##### At Griffith University

 Help is available from eResearch and Library specialists at Griffith University [online drop-in](https://www.griffith.edu.au/library/research-publishing/online-drop-in-sessions) sessions, every Thursday between 2-3pm.

 Or get in touch with us [here](https://intranet.secure.griffith.edu.au/library/forms/help) for an online consultation.